karl-cardenas-coding/waypoint-deployment-pattern/README.md

 ## Accessing Waypoint

+The Terraform output will provide the URL for the Waypoint server and the application loadbalancer.
+In order to access the Waypoint UI you need the Waypoint context token.
+This token can be found in the AWS SSM Parameter store.
+In the AWS Paramater store, retrive the context token from the secret named `waypoint-context`.
+Next, go to the custom domain endpoint you provided the Terraform configuration, example `https://abc.deployment.com`.

+This will take you to the Waypoint UI authentication page.
+Provide the token so tha you may log into the Waypoint server.
+After you have authenticated into Waypoint, you may now configure your workstation to interact with Waypoint.

 ### Local Workstation Configuration

 In order to interact with the Waypoint server you must configure the Waypoint CLI with the proper context information.
 This information is provded by the Waypoint server in the UI.
 Click on the `CLI` button to get the proper information.